 Pesticides alone are not the answer to bed bugs.
 Most of the commonly used pesticides today, including professional products and consumer products advertised for control of bed bugs, are at best moderately effective at controlling these pests.
 Pesticides must be used with care for safety and with attention to proper application to work well.
 Aerosol “bug bombs” or “fumigators” are also mostly ineffective in eliminating bed bugs.
 Aerosol insecticides mainly kill insects that are exposed, and out of their hiding places, not those hidden behind baseboards, in cracks and crevices of the bed, under carpet edging and in walls.

 Steps for do-it-yourself bed bug control

-Move all potentially infested furniture to one side of the infested room and systematically treat all cracks and crevices around windows, outlets, blinds, pictures, posters and clocks on walls, baseboards, under edges of carpets and any other crevices or void areas in the room.
+- Systematically treat the room–all cracks and crevices around windows, outlets, blinds, pictures, posters and clocks on walls, baseboards, under edges of carpets and any other crevices or void areas in the room.
 Remember that immature bed bugs are very tiny.
 Dozens of bed bugs can hide in a recessed screw hole in a bed frame or dresser.
 Therefore it’s important that no hiding place be overlooked.
 Treatment can include vacuuming, but should not be limited to vacuuming only.
 Vacuums do not remove eggs, and will likely not remove all bed bugs from deeply infested cracks and crevices.
 Vacuums can remove many bed bugs from mattresses and the exterior of box springs (remember to immediately double-bag the vacuum bag after cleaning and dispose of outside in a trash can or dumpster).
-Sticky tape is another method of picking up bed bugs from furniture, walls, etc. Chemical do-it-yourself treatments for bed bugs can include:
+Sticky tape is another method of picking up bed bugs from furniture, walls, etc.

 For more information